-We will find and investigate moments of crisis in the movement, when certainty stumbles.
-States which might, at first glance, appear difficult – in which we can explore the sense of disorientation – become occasions for the emergence of new opportunities, new input and conditions useful to the dance.
+We will investigate and find moments of crisis in the movement, When certainty stumbles.
+Which States might, at first glance, appear difficult – where we can explore the sense of disorientation – become occasions for the emergence of new opportunities, new inputs and conditions useful to the dance.

 There will be time to dance, and we will use some technical elements without losing the status of a relaxed and dynamic body in the dance.